mafairnet/datadog-dinstar-agent/README.md

-Sangoma Vega Integration for Datadog
+Dinstar Integration for Datadog
 ===================

-DataDog Agent plugin for the Sangoma Vega Hardware.
+DataDog Agent plugin for the Dinstar Hardware.

 Prerequisites
 -----------